 Based on the work of Patrick Lencioni’s international best-seller The Five Dysfunctions of a Team, The Five Behaviors® Powered by Everything DiSC® helps teams apply The Five Behaviors® model of Trust, Conflict, Commitment, Accountability, and Results to drive team effectiveness and productivity.
 The profile uses Everything DiSC, a tool that helps build effective team communication and relationships, to help participants understand their individual DiSC® style and discover how each style brings value to the team.

-In addition to the team profile report, you also gain access to run progress reports at intervals (minimum six-months is recommended) after the team has taken the initial assessments
+In addition to the team profile report, you also gain access to run progress reports at intervals (minimum three to six-months is recommended) after the team has taken the initial assessments.

 The Progress Report also includes: